alebot-dev/discord.js-akago/docs/getting started/firstListener.md

 The second parameter is the `command` that was used.
 The third parameter is whos missing the permissions either `client` or `member`.
 The fourth parameter is a filtered array of the permission that is missing that is needed for the command.

+## Reference
+You can compare your code to the guides code here [here](https://github.com/discord-akago/guide/tree/main/Code%20Samples/CommandHandlerListeners)